A combinatorial approach to the structure of locally inverse semigroups: The rliw-graph characterization of a -class

 Hence, for each $a\in\Lcc_e$ and $x\in\oX$, there is at most one element in $\oE$ of the form $(\lv_a,x,\rv_b)$ with $b\in\Rcc_e$.
 Let $\Ga_e$ be the bipartite graph $\Ga_e=(\V,\E)$ with vertices $\V=\V_l\cup\V_r$, partitioned into the left vertices $\V_l$ and the right vertices $\V_r$, and edges $\E=\lE\cup\oE$ where $\lE$ is the set of lines and $\oE$ is the set of arrows.

 Recall the semigroups $\ol{S}_1$ and $\ol{S}_2$ introduced in Section \ref{sec3}.
 In Figure \ref{Ga_xx} we depict $\Ga_{x'x}$ for the semigroup $\ol{S}_1$ and $\Ga_{z'z}$ for the semigroup $\ol{S}_2$.
-Observe that those graphs are both reduced liw-graphs.
+To make it easier to construct these graphs, we include also in Figure \ref{Ga_xx} the egg-box picture of the $\Dc$-class of $x'x$ in $\ol{S}_1$ and the egg-box picture of the $\Dc$-class of $z'z$ in $\ol{S}_2$.
+Observe that these graphs are both reduced liw-graphs.
 This is not a coincidence as it is proved in the next result.

 \begin{prop} $\Ga_e$ is a reduced liw-graph. \end{prop}